-Similarly on November 15, 2022 and December 30, 2022, Castor's board resolved, among other things, (i) to focus its efforts on its current business of dry bulk shipping services, (ii) that Castor has no interest or expectancy to participate or pursue any opportunity in areas of business outside of the dry bulk shipping business and (iii) that Petros Panagiotidis, its director, Chairman, Chief Executive Officer, Chief Financial Officer and controlling shareholder and his affiliates are not required to offer or inform it of any such opportunity (such resolutions, the "Castor Spin-Off Resolutions").
-This does not preclude Castor from pursuing opportunities outside of its declared business focus area, including in the tanker shipping business, if in the future Castor's board determines to do so and it has since entered into the container shipping sector.
+On November 15, 2022 and December 30, 2022, in connection with the Spin-Off, Castor's board resolved, among other things, (i) to focus its efforts on its business of dry bulk shipping services, (ii) that Castor has no interest or expectancy to participate or pursue any opportunity in areas of business outside of the dry bulk shipping business and (iii) that Petros Panagiotidis, its director, Chairman, Chief Executive Officer, Chief Financial Officer and controlling shareholder and his affiliates are not required to offer or inform it of any such opportunity.
+This does not preclude Castor from pursuing opportunities outside of its declared business focus area, including in the tanker shipping business, if in the future Castor's board determines to do so.
+Castor has since entered into the container shipping sector.

-Mr. Panagiotidis will continue to devote such portion of his business time and attention to our business as is appropriate and will also continue to devote substantial time to Castor's business and other business and/or investment activities that Mr. Panagiotidis maintains now or in the future.
+Mr. Panagiotidis will continue to devote such portion of his business time and attention to our business as is appropriate and will also continue to devote substantial time to Castor's business, Robin's business and other business and/or investment activities that Mr. Panagiotidis maintains now or in the future.
 Mr. Panagiotidis' intention to provide adequate time and attention to other ventures will preclude him from devoting substantially all his time to our business.
-Our Board and Castor's board have each resolved to accept this arrangement.
+Our Board of Directors, Castor's board and Robin's board have each resolved to accept this arrangement.